 - Use food delivery services or online shopping.

 - Work from home when possible and conduct virtual meetings.

 - Greet with a wave or head nod instead of a handshake, kiss or hug with those outside of your household.

 - Use technology to keep in touch with friends and family outside of your household and for virtual play dates for children.

 - Take public transportation during off-peak hours if you’re able.
 Choose to walk or bike to your destination, if possible.

 - Continue to follow all Infection Prevention and Control measures.

 Mental Health while Physical Distancing

-- Visit our Mental Health webpage for some great suggestions to take care of your mental health while physical distancing.
+Visit our Mental Health webpage for some suggestions to take care of your mental health while distanced from others.